vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ## My requirements

-I was looking for a package mailbox with the next specs:
+I was looking for a package mailbox with the next specifications:
 * All weatherproof;
 * A shoebox-package-size should fit in it (so it cover 80% of my package sizes);
 * It could contain multiple packages;
 * Not possible to grab delivered packages out of it;
 * A discrete design;
-* A maximum price of &euro; 200,-;
+* A maximum price of &euro; 200,- ;
-  * I found &euro; 200,- already a lot of money for such a box but in my search I found out this was the bottom of the market prices.
+  * I found &euro; 200,- already a lot of money for such a box but in my search I found out this was at the bottom prices in the market.
 Those boxes, for what I was looking for, reach to prices like &euro; 500,-!
 <br>
 In my search I found the Allux 600 box, which match almost all my criteria, but only the price at that moment was &euro; 250,-.
-It's made of coated steel, it has 12 year guarantee against rust.
-That's also why the price is so high, it's also made of all weatherproof materials.
+It's made for outside usage.
+I's made of coated steel, it has 12 year guarantee against rust.
+That's also why the price is so high.

-A shoebox can indeed fit in it.
+A shoebox can fit in it.
 And multiple packages can be dropped in it, but it isn't possible to grab one out of it afterward.\
 The design is a tight mat black box which doesn't attract too much attention when you see it from the street.

-Because the price was a bit high, and I didn't need it direct, I decided to put it on my wishlist and created a rule in my Node-RED daily-check-for-good-offers list, next to the laundry detergents and wait if it will be cheaper on a later moment.
+Because the price was a bit high, and I didn't need it direct, I decided to put it on my wishlist and created a rule in my Node-RED daily-check-for-good-offers list, next to the laundry detergents and wait if it will be cheaper on a later moment.\
 I forgot about it until on Black Friday I received a notification it was now on sale for &euro; 189,-, so now it match all my criteria and I ordered it!
 Also in the meanwhile I didn't find any other box one with better specs.

 ---